Depth-Semantic-Aware-Image-Generation/Kaggle_Happywhale-Whale-and-Dolphin-Identification/README.md

    - Remove the top layers and add custom layers for classification.

 3. **Training the Model**:
-   - Train the model on TPU using Adam optimizer and "ArcFace loss".
+   - Train the model on TPU using Adam optimizer and "ArcFace" loss.
    - Evaluate the model's performance on validation data.

 4. **Prediction with KNN**: